YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

     def subscript_previous(varname: AnyStr, subsarray: Tuple[AnyStr] = ()) -> bytes

 As a wrapper for the C function :ref:`ydb-subscript-previous-s-st-fn`, :code:`subscript_previous()` facilitates reverse traversal of a local or global variable sub-tree.
-A node or subtree does not have to exist at the specified key.
+A node or subtree does not have to exist at the specified node.

 - If :code:`subsarray` is omitted, an empty :code:`Tuple` is passed by default, signifying that the subscript level is zero, and variable names should be iterated over instead of subscripts.
 - If there is a previous subscript with a node and/or a subtree, it returns the subscript at the level of the last subscript in :code:`subsarray`